How To Choose the Best Consumer Wearable for your Research

 We can’t talk about device choice without talking about the cost.
 Every study will have a budget (unfortunately) and wearable devices can range dramatically in price.

 Although a researcher might be wary that the price of a consumer wearable will directly affect quality, this is luckily not the case.
-For example, the Garmin Vivosmart 4 runs at 130 USD at the time of this article (September 2022) and is able to collect sophisticated metrics such as interbeat interval data with a PPG sensor, allowing researchers to capture each individual heartbeat.
+For example, the Garmin Vivosmart 5 runs at $150 USD at the time of this article (October 2024) and is able to collect sophisticated metrics such as raw actigraphy data and interbeat interval data with a PPG sensor, allowing researchers to capture each individual heartbeat.

 WELL For Life Case Study